-Building Permits are required throughout the Province for the construction of new buildings or structures as well as the demolition, relocation, alteration or replacement of an existing building or structure.
+A building permit or development permit is required throughout the Province for the construction of new buildings or structures as well as the demolition, relocation, alteration or replacement of an existing building or structure.

 As the homeowner, you are responsible for obtaining the necessary permit(s).
 If you choose to have your contractor take out the permit on your behalf, make sure that it’s done before the project gets started.

 The primary role of the Development Permit / Building Permit is to protect the property owner and the community by assuring that the proposed development is in conformity with the objectives set out in the provincially adopted version of the 2015 National Building Code of Canada.
-(NOTE: grace period for projects under the 2010 National Building Code of Canada ends on January 1st 2022)

 Submitting an Application for a Building / Development Permit

-- a set-back/access permit from the Department of Transportation & Infrastructure or municipal Public Works Department;
+- A set-back/access certificate from the Department of Transportation & Infrastructure (email email@example.com or call 506-643-7463).

-- a civic number or confirmation of application for a civic number from New Brunswick 911 Bureau.
+- A civic number or confirmation of application for a civic number from New Brunswick 911 Bureau.

-- any other requirements to certify conformity; and
+- Any other requirements to certify conformity.

-- applicable fees.
+- Applicable fees.

 Application for Building / Development Permit (PDF)